navneet-Singh13/Assignment-Hyggex/README.md

 # 📖 HyggeX Self-Study WebPage <a name="about-project"></a>

 **HyggeX Self-Study WebPage** helps students from ages 13 to 25 study with the help of content flashcards, quizes, tests, games and other features.
-This Web Application highlights the working of flashcards' of selected topics.

 ## 🛠 Built With <a name="built-with"></a>